biocore/emp/methods/methods_release2.md

 Parameters were set as follows, for SIRIUS: molecular formula candidates retaine (80), molecular formula database (ALL), maximum precursor ion m/z computed (750), profile (orbitrap), m/z maximum deviation (10 ppm), ions annotated with MZmine were prioritized and other ions were considered ([M+H3N+H]+, [M+H]+, [M+K]+,[M+Na]+, [M+H-H2O]+, [M+H-H4O2]+, [M+NH4]+); for ZODIAC: the features were splitted into 10 random subsets and were computed separately with the following parameters: treshold filter (0.9), minimum local connections (0); for CSI:FingerID: m/z maximum deviation (10 ppm) and biological database (BIO).
 The computation was performed on a linux cluster computer (32 cpu with 256 GB of RAM).

+'The SIRIUS results are available at [`emp/data/metabolomics/FBMN/SIRIUS`](../emp/data/metabolomics/FBMN/SIRIUS).

-##### 3.1.3.2 Classical Molecular Networking workflow
+##### 3.1.2.2 Classical Molecular Networking workflow

-###### [CMN] Classical molecular networking
+###### [CMN] Classical molecular networking on GNPS

-The mzML were uploaded to GNPS [(http://gnps.ucsd.edu)](http://gnps.ucsd.edu) and analyzed with the Classical Molecular Networking (CMN) workflow.
+The mzML files were uploaded to GNPS [(http://gnps.ucsd.edu)](http://gnps.ucsd.edu) and analyzed with the Classical Molecular Networking (CMN) workflow.
 Citation: [(Wang et al., Nat.
 Biotech.
 2016)](https://www.nature.com/articles/nbt.3597).

 Spectral library matching was performed against public MS/MS spectral library and the NIST17 library to obtain putative level 2 annotation (putative structure) based on [MSI standards](https://pubs.acs.org/doi/abs/10.1021/es5002105).

-- The GNPS molecular networking job, paramaters and results can be consulted at the following address: [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=b6e15e30aea24ded9a413379dee0b4eb](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=b6e15e30aea24ded9a413379dee0b4eb).
+- The GNPS molecular networking job, paramaters and results can be consulted at the following address: [`https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=b6e15e30aea24ded9a413379dee0b4eb`](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=b6e15e30aea24ded9a413379dee0b4eb).

-- The GNPS molecular networking job was also performed in analogue mode to obtain level 3 MSI annotations (partial/class annotation): [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=9a6208b0c20f4a45a8a1b30df14cbeb6](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=9a6208b0c20f4a45a8a1b30df14cbeb6).
+- The GNPS molecular networking job was also performed in analogue mode to obtain level 3 MSI annotations (partial/class annotation): [`https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=9a6208b0c20f4a45a8a1b30df14cbeb6`](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=9a6208b0c20f4a45a8a1b30df14cbeb6).

 ###### [CMN] Putative annotation of small peptides with the DEREPLICATOR tools